SparkPost/support-docs/content/momentum/4/config/tlsv13-ciphersuites.md

 ## Synopsis

-`TLSv13_Ciphersuites = "TLS_AES_256_GCM_SHA384:TLS_CHACHA20_POLY1305_SHA256:TLS_AES_128_GCM_SHA256"`
+`TLSv13_Ciphersuites = "<ciphersuite<[:<another ciphersuite>]"`

 ## Description

-**Configuration Change. ** Support for OpenSSL is available as of version 4.6 for SMTP reception,
-    HTTP reception, and SMTP deliveries only.
+**Configuration Change. ** This option is available as of version 4.6, for SMTP reception, HTTP reception, and SMTP deliveries only.

 This option specifies the allowable ciphersuites for a TLS session using TLSv1.3 protocol.
-The allowable ciphersuites must be a subset of the available ciphersuites on the host system.
+The allowable ciphersuites must be a subset of the available TLSv1.3 ciphersuites on the host system.

 **OpenSSL**